cosmos/cosmos-sdk/cosmovisor/README.md

 * `DAEMON_HOME` is the location where upgrade binaries should be kept (e.g. `$HOME/.gaiad` or `$HOME/.xrnd`).
 * `DAEMON_NAME` is the name of the binary itself (eg. `xrnd`, `gaiad`, `simd`, etc).
+* `DAEMON_POLL_INTERVAL` is the interval length in milliseconds for polling upgrade plan file.
+Default: 300.
+* `DAEMON_UPGRADE_INFO_FILE` is a full path to the upgrade plan file created by an app.
+On start, it check if the base directory exists.
+If the file name is wrong the update request will never be handled.
+Default: `<DAEMON_HOME>/data/upgrade-info.json`.
 * `DAEMON_ALLOW_DOWNLOAD_BINARIES` (*optional*) if set to `true` will enable auto-downloading of new binaries (for security reasons, this is intended for full nodes rather than validators).
 * `DAEMON_RESTART_AFTER_UPGRADE` (*optional*) if set to `true` it will restart the sub-process with the same